Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Related Work

 \subsection{Unsupervised VI-ReID}

 Unsupervised VI-ReID aims to learn modality-invariant and identity-discriminative features for cross-modality images without annotations.
 Existing methods \cite{H2H, ADCA, MBCCM, DOTLA, PGM} mainly focus on associating cross-modality pseudo-labels.
-H2H \cite{H2H} and ADCA \cite{ADCA} associate heterogeneous instances from a local perspective according to pairwise similarities.
+H2H \cite{H2H} proposes an ISML loss aimed at enhancing alignment between reliable cross-modality instances.
+ADCA \cite{ADCA} identifies highly associated cross-modality features and aggregates their corresponding memory prototypes according to instance-level pairwise similarities.
 To avoid biased label associations, OTLA \cite{OTLA} establishes an optimal transport problem to assign cross-modality pseudo-labels uniformly for instances.
-To model the cross-modality relationships from a global perspective, PGM \cite{PGM} and MBCCM \cite{MBCCM} construct bipartite graphs to match cross-modality clusters.
-Furthermore, GRU \cite{GRU} proposes a CAE module to embed the information of hierarchical domains while achieving remarkable performance.
+To model the cluster-level cross-modality relationships from a global perspective, PGM \cite{PGM} and MBCCM \cite{MBCCM} construct weighted bipartite graphs to associate cross-modality clusters and assign shared pseudo-labels for heterogeneous instances.
+CCLNet \cite{CCLNet} leverages the powerful semantic information from CLIP to provide richer supervision signals by incorporating a prompt learning stage.
+GRU \cite{GRU} proposes a CAE module to embed the information of hierarchical domain memories while achieving remarkable performance.

 In contrast to the above-mentioned methods, our MULT simultaneously utilizes the homogeneous and heterogeneous instance-level structures to provide reliable cross-modality label associations.